Royal-lobster/TaskMaster-Bot/README.md

 ## 💬 How to Use

-Once your bot is running, you can interact with it via Telegram:
+Once TaskMaster is running, you can interact with it via Telegram:

 ### Reminder Commands
 - "Remind me to call mom tomorrow at 3pm"